 When we got to the top of Mary’s Rock, it was so windy you couldn’t have anything loose or you would lose it.
 A couple warned us on the way around a corner–where there was no wind at all–to hold onto our hats.
 You get a great view at the top, worth the short trek up.

 Dark Hollows Falls Trail

-Dark Hollows Falls Trail was a nice hike, but a little crowded for our liking.
+Dark Hollows Falls Trail was a nice hike (though a little crowded).
 You walk in the woods along a creek and end at a stunning waterfall.
 It’s short–only 1.5miles in and out.